13-year-old boy attacked by shark near San Diego in ‘serious condition’

 “Once we got him on the kayak we could really see what happened,” Hammel said.
 “And his whole clavicle’s ripped open; you could see the ball and socket joint and everything.”

-The beach adivsory is expected to continue until 7 a.m.
-Monday, “unless there are other shark activities in the area,” Lois Yum, city of Encinitas spokesperson, said in a press release.
+The beach was reopened on Monday, Encinitas Lifeguard Capt.
+Larry Giles said.

-Nearby beaches between Ponto Beach and Swami’s Beach will be closed for 48 hours after the attack, Giles said.
-There has been no shark activity in the area since the attack.
+Nearby beaches between Ponto Beach and Swami’s Beach were closed for 48 hours after the attack, Giles said.
 One scheduled surf event was canceled.

 Giles said there was a nonfatal shark attack earlier this year at Camp Pendleton, north of Encinitas.